 - 1. General physicians of the medical and preventive treatment network, medical service specialists of healthcare facilities and agencies of the Ministry shall participate in a unified system of side effects monitoring. - 2.
-The unified coordination of the monitoring system and the analysis of the received information shall be performed by the Drug Agency that shall: - a) collect information about side effects of a medicine, analyse and generalise it; - b) exchange this information with healthcare services of other countries and the World Health Organisation; - c) organise the expertise of data obtained and prepare recommendations on releasing and withdrawing from circulation of a medicine, and revoking of a certificate of registration of a medicine; - d) gradually study the incompatibility and interaction of medicines, generalise data on therapeutic agents, and prepare information material. - 3.
+The overall coordination of the monitoring system of the side effects of a medicine and the analysis of the information materials received shall be performed by the Agency, which: - a) collects information about the undesirable action of a medicine, analyses and generalises it;

+- b) exchanges the information provided for in subparagraph a) of this paragraph with foreign medical services and the World Health Organisation; - c) organises the expertise of data obtained and prepares recommendations on releasing and withdrawing from circulation of a medicine, and revoking of a certificate of registration of a medicine; - d) studies step-by-step the incompatibility and interaction of medicines, generalises the data on therapeutic agents, and prepares the information material. - 3.
 The Ministry shall develop and approve the procedure and sequence of forming an information flow on side effects of medicines from the healthcare network. - 4.
-Subjects of the circulation and use of therapeutic agents shall be obliged to provide the Drug Agency with information on all cases of side effects of a therapeutic agent and other particularities of the interaction of the therapeutic agent, which are not indicated in its patient information leaflet.
+Subjects of circulation and use of the therapeutic agents shall provide the Agency with information on all cases of the side effects of a therapeutic agent and other particularities of the interaction of a therapeutic agent, which are not specified in its patient information leaflet.

 Law of Georgia No 1191 of 18 December 2001 - LHG I, No 36, 31.12.2001, Art.
 140 Law of Georgia No 377 of 13 August 2004 - LHG I, No 25, 27.8.2004, Art.
-122

-Law of Georgia No 3092 of 5 July 2018 - website, 11.7.2018
+122 Law of Georgia No 3092 of 5 July 2018 - website, 11.7.2018 Law of Georgia No 7075 of 2 September 2020 - website, 7.9.2020